 Think Twice or Be Wise in Consumer Credit Choices

-We analyze what drives consumers to use relatively expensive short-term credit.
-We find heterogeneity in the susceptibility to short-term credit use.
-Specifically, we find that consumers with low financial literacy and consumers who do not think twice about their decisions use overdraft credit more frequently.
-Our empirical analysis draws on rich household survey data from Germany, where 80% of the population has access to overdraft credit.
-We confirm our results when controlling for borrowing constraints, and for omitted variables through an IV approach.
-Our evidence on borrower characteristics can help to inform evaluations of existing policies and targeting new policies.
+This paper analyzes why consumers use relatively expensive short-term credit.
+Consumers are heterogeneous in their susceptibility to short-term credit use.
+Specifically, I find that consumers with low financial literacy and consumers who do not think twice about their decisions use overdraft credit more frequently.
+The empirical evidence builds on rich household survey data from Germany, where 80% of the population has access to overdraft credit.
+I confirm the results when controlling for borrowing constraints, and for omitted variables through an IV approach.
+The evidence on borrower characteristics can help to inform evaluations of existing policies and targeting new policies.

 JEL Classification: D12, D14